hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * A category signifying the type of GGOP
 * A discharge date
 * a status reason to express the reason that the service requested is on hold
-* a date where the first encounter was planned, whether is occurs or not
+* a date where the first encounter was planned, whether it occurs or not
 * Two FHIR status attributes (status and intent)

 ##### Validation